mhewedy/vermin/README.md

 Available Commands:
-  completion  Generates shell completion scripts cp          Copy files between a VM and the local filesystem create      Create a new VM exec        Run a command in a running VM help        Help about any command images      List remote and cached images ip          Show IP address for a running VM mount       Mount local filesystem inside the VM port        Forward port(s) from a VM to host ps          List VMs
+  completion  Generates shell completion scripts cp          Copy files/folders between a VM and the local filesystem or between two VMs create      Create a new VM exec        Run a command in a running VM help        Help about any command images      List remote and cached images ip          Show IP address for a running VM modify      Modify a VM HW specs (cpus, memory) mount       Mount local filesystem inside the VM port        Forward port(s) from a VM to host ps          List VMs